Covid 19 & Greyhound Rehoming.

 Can I still adopt a dog?

-- To save lives and help stop the spread of Corvid 19 – the regulations state we are unable to do homechecks – which means, in some situations, we will be unable to home dogs.
+To save lives and help stop the spread of Covid 19 – the regulations state we are unable to do traditional style homechecks – which means, in some situations, we will be unable to home dogs.
+We maybe unable to enter your home.
+If we do have to enter, strict protocols will be followed.

 - However in certain circumstances, especially if we can access your garden without entering your home – we can use technology to overcome some of the issues.
 This also depends on your location, so please check below.